 A harddisk capacity can be expanded by added more platters and therefore more read and write heads.
 In a 3,5 inch housing 5 platters can be placed maximum and in a 2,5 inch housing 3 or 4.
 So if more data is required to fit on a harddisk the only way to realize this is more data density on each platter.
 Samsung managed to get 1 TB on a platter so 4 platters x 1 TB make a 4 TB disk.

 Sectors have been 512 bytes big for a long time.
 New harddisks make use of 4 kilobyte sectors.
 From the year 2011 it has become the standard.
 It reduces the overhead and more data can be placed on a disk.
 Every sector has some bytes for address information and at the end some ECC (Error-Correcting Code) information.
 4 kb sectors only require 1 ECC block as with 512 bytes those blocks are 8 times more.
 If you save 4 kb data on a 4k sector disk it will take less physical space.
 You can place more data on the same space with 4 kb sectors.
 Most software still uses 512 bytes so harddisk use a emulation to convert to 512 bytes.
 If the harddisk wants to retain its speed the 8 x 512 emulated byte sectors have to come into place with the first hardware 4k sector.
 If so the partition is aligned, but if not some very dramatic consequences for the performance of the disk will occure and it’s misaligned.
 Windows Vista and 7 take account for this where Windows XP does not and the disk is initialized misaligned.
-There are some tools to correct this in Windows XP and you can download it from here: http://www.wdc.com/global/products/features/?id=7&language=1
+There is a free tool called "MiniTool Partition wizard and it corrects this alignment problem in any Windows version and you can download it from here: https://www.partitionwizard.com/help/align-partition.html

 Accesstime and Seektime